christoph-daehne/assertThatMatcherExample/README.md

 This might actually work depending on the implementation of ```equals()``` and ```hashCode()``` but in our example it would compare the persons by object reference.

-Even if the content would be validated the way I want in this test the failure message would be only contain the ```toString()``` results
+Even if the content would be validated the way I want in this test, the failure message would be only contain the ```toString()``` results
 - possibly only the ```nickname```.